 - Pour berry mixture into middle of pie crust.

 - Roll edges of crust inward, leaving a large area open in the middle.
 Crimp crust around outside of berries.

 - Brush edges of crust with butter and sprinkle with sugar.

-  - Bake at 450 degrees for 30 minutes, or until crust is golden brown.
+- Bake crostata at 450 degrees for 30 minutes, or until crust is golden brown.

-  Let crostata cool for at least 10 minutes after baking, then serve with a scoop of vanilla bean ice cream if desired.
+- Let crostata cool to room temperature after baking, then serve with a scoop of vanilla bean ice cream if desired.